Labor Day Sales 2019: Best Fashion & Beauty Discounts

 KKW Beauty

 30% off site-wide.
 50% off on Crème Contour Singles, Classic Icon Lipstick + Lip liner, KKW X Kylie.
 60% off on Ultra Light Beams, Juicy Gloss, Flashing Lights, Crème Contour Duos, Highlighter Palette, Glam Bible + Singles.
 70% off: Argenis Collection.
 Discounts live from Aug.
-29 to Sept.
-2.
+30 at 12 p.m.
+PST to Sept.
+2 at 12 p.m.
+PST.
+Some exclusions apply.

 KKW Beauty Powder Contour & Highlight Kit,